WithMadiCo/BuildWithCode/curriculum/week10/lessonPlan.md

 - **Cryptography**: We learned how to hack the wifi (or at least how the passwords are encrypted).
 We did a hacking activity where we created our own cryptography key and hash for the other students to try to hack.

+- **Binary**: Learning how computers communicate was a fun ativity that incorporated applied math subjects.
+Students learned how to count in binary and how to abstractly determine the value of a larger binary number.

 - **Website**: We created a simple html wesbite with basic information about ourselves and incorporating the basic fundamentals of html.

 - **Smart Mirror**: Our ongoing project throughout the semester, creating a smart mirror with Raspberry Pi.
 We used an open source project and contributed on top of it, adding our own customizations.